cloudinary-developers/Build-a-Mini-Netflix-Clone-with-Vue/README.md

 This guide assumes you:

-* Worked with Vue recently and have a fair knowledge of JavaScript.
+* Worked with [Vue](https://vuejs.org/) recently and have a fair knowledge of JavaScript.
 * Understand the basics what SaaS and FaaS is.
 * Know what Node.js is and some basic knowledge.
+Node will be used for the Serverless Webtask.